jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 ## Post-Processing
 ### Extracting Coefficients

 The software includes a script, extract_coefficients.py, which iterates through all winglet directories and extracts the CL and CD data.
-This script is crucial for analyzing the aerodynamic performance of the winglets.

-The extract_coefficients.py script extracts the last Cl and Cd values from the simulation output files.
-It traverses the directories, collects the data, and saves the results to results.dat.

 ## Usage Notes